Gisto/Gisto/README.md

 # ℹ️ About

-Gisto is a code snippet manager that runs on GitHub Gists / GitLab Snippets / local in-browser database and adds additional features such as searching, tagging and sharing snippets while including a rich code editor.
-All your data is stored on GitHub/GitLab and you can access it from GitHub Gists or GitLab Snippets at any time with changes carrying over to Gisto.
-You can also use local storage to save snippets directly in your browser without an account.
+Gisto is a code snippet manager with support for multiple snippet backends, a rich code editor, searching, tagging, and sharing.

+---

+## 🔌 Supported Snippet Backends

+### GitHub Gists

+The default backend.
+Uses your GitHub account and the [Gists API](https://docs.github.com/en/rest/gists).
+All snippets are stored on GitHub and accessible at gist.github.com at any time.
+Requires a GitHub personal access token.

+### GitLab Snippets

+Uses your GitLab account and the [Snippets API](https://docs.gitlab.com/ee/api/snippets.html).
+All snippets are stored on GitLab and accessible from your GitLab account.
+Requires a GitLab personal access token.

+### Snippet-Bin

+[Self-hosted](https://github.com/sanusart/snippet-bin) snippet server inspired by the GitHub Gists API.
+Provides the same Gisto experience with full data ownership — your snippets never leave your infrastructure.
+Deploy with Docker behind your own domain or VPN.
+Requires a Snippet-Bin instance URL and API token.

+**When to use Snippet-Bin:** You want a private snippet store without relying on GitHub/GitLab, need to host behind a corporate firewall, or prefer owning your infrastructure.

+### Local Storage

+No account required.
+Snippets are stored in your browser's IndexedDB.
+You can export and import your snippets as JSON files from Settings.

+**When to use Local Storage:** You want to try Gisto without setting up an account, need offline-first access, or prefer not to sync snippets to any external service.

 ---